 - A victim’s death

 - A victim’s property damage

-- Medical bills sustained from the accident, prior to death
+- Medical bills sustained from an auto accident

 - Mental anguish and emotional distress